Andrii87/crash-course/docs/Introduction.md

 For more information, go here: https://blog.roku.com/developer/developer-setup-guide

 You need to have a web server hosting the `roku_lessons` content, found in the `server` directory.
 This directory contains JSON files of content feeds and some images.
 Personally I use MAMP installed on macOS because it's easy to use, see https://www.mamp.info.

-You could use XAMPP, if you using Windows machine. https://www.apachefriends.org/ To access the debugger, you need port 8085 open on your local network.
+You could use XAMPP, if you using Windows machine.
+Download it here: https://www.apachefriends.org/ To access the debugger, you need port 8085 open on your local network.

 You must have telnet installed on your machine.
 It may not be included with OSX/macOS, if not then I suggest you installed homebrew (https://brew.sh/) and then use it to install telnet using `brew install telnet`